AndySomogyi/mechanica/docs/source/getting.rst

 The easiest way to install Mechanica for most users is via PIP.
 We presently have PIP binaries for MacOS, Linux should be ready within a week or so, and it will take us another few weeks to create Windows binaries.

+Mechanica requires at least Python version 3.7.7, on Mac you can install Python a variety of ways, but we typicaly use Brew, `<https://brew.sh>`_.

 .. _pip-install: